 I think those of us that are upset by the events of the last 48 hours are working through our stages of grief.
 I’m partially still in denial.
 I haven’t actually seen my daughter yet, and hugged her.
 I’m worried I might start crying when I pick her up after school, but at least I know that she has already had many role models in her life explain the situation to her on 1st-grader terms.
 The principal sent out a very thoughtful email on the morning of 11/9 explaining how they are addressing this with fellow teachers and the students.
 Empathy is what they are focusing on.

 I arrived home last night around 7 and realized that I was locked out.
 So I walked to a neighborhood bar to get a beer and wait for Fina to get home from class.
 This is not normally a particularly popular bar and yet it was packed on a Wednesday.
-Despite the fact that Hillary had already conceeded earlier that day, they had Rachel Maddow and MSNBC on the big screen where they usually played sports.
+Despite the fact that Hillary had already conceded earlier that day, they had Rachel Maddow and MSNBC on the big screen where they usually played sports.
 For some reason there was a group of rowdy baby boomers at one of the tables next to me.
-I’m assuming they were dullling their pain, but they were being a little obnoxious about it.
+I’m assuming they were dulling their pain, but they were being a little obnoxious about it.
 I don’t begrudge them this behavior under the circumstances.

 I can’t say the same for people at the table on the opposite side.
 They appeared to be on a tinder-date.